-We have come up with a collection of reasons outlining exactly why downsizing to move to live in a mobile home is still most definitely a smart housing choice that you will not regret!
+We have come up with a collection of reasons outlining exactly why downsizing to move into a mobile home is still, most definitely, a smart housing choice that you will not regret!

-From young adults, to couples, to families, to individuals in retirement, downsizing to lease or buy a home in a mobile home park is a brilliant way for anyone of any age to live a serene and, less stress-filled, simpler way of life.
+From young adults, to couples, to families, to individuals in retirement, downsizing to a mobile house in a mobile home park is a brilliant way for anyone, of any age, to live a serene and, less stress-filled, simpler way of life.

 Save yourself money through mobile home living!

-Financing the mortgage payments per month for traditional homes costs significantly more money, meaning that you have to dip a lot deeper into your savings every month than you need to for monthly mortgage payments when you buy or lease a manufactured home.
+Financing the mortgage payments per month for traditional homes costs significantly more money, meaning that you have to dip a lot deeper into your savings every month, than you need for monthly mortgage payments when you buy or lease a manufactured home.

 Downsizing and choosing to go and live in manufactured home communities is a fantastic option to take advantage of during your retirement years